Kit’s Secret Guitar, Gear, and Music Page

 ...

 8. Spray the enclosure and lid with a good gloss or semi-gloss clear coat.
 I use high gloss furniture spray laquer.
 Almost all clear coats are going to act as a solvent to the transfer film due to the chemicals in them, so you may see a few bubbles appear in the transfer after the first coat (you can see the bubbles in the photo below, on right).
 Your clear coat may also look foggy and transluscent white.
 Don’t panic!
-This is normal.
+This is normal and will disappear after drying.
 Spray about 10-15 coats, letting each dry about 30 minutes in between.
 The thick clear coat should cover any bubbles and hide them.
 If you see very large bubbles, blister sized or larger, either the transfer was not bonded firmly to the enclosure by heat, not pressed down hard enough, or the clear coat you are using is not compatible with the transfer material and is chemically breaking it down.

 ...

-9. Re-assemble, plug it in and play.
+9. Re-assemble, plug it in and play!

 Page is copyright Kit Rae.
 Art used on pedals is copyrighted by the owners.